FDA chief’s long-promised opioid review faces skepticism

 One of the report authors disagreed.

-“I think the FDA has a lot of flexibility at this point to say, ‘Look, given these circumstances we don’t think that a placebo-controlled trial would be adequate,’” said Dr. Aaron Kesselheim, a lawyer and medical researcher at Harvard University.
+“I think the FDA has a lot of flexibility at this point to say, ‘Look, given these circumstances we don’t think that a placebo-controlled trial would be adequate,’” said Dr. Aaron Kesselheim, a lawyer and professor of medicine at Harvard Medical School.

 As for older opioids like OxyContin, Califf says that as the agency gets more evidence on opioids’ risks, it will “aggressively look at relabeling.”